Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 Improving Mobile Conversions

-- Streamlined Checkout: Minimize steps to purchase
+- Streamlined checkout: Minimize steps and fields

-- Guest Checkout Option: Don't force account creation
+- Guest checkout: Don’t force account creation

-- Clear CTAs: Prominent, actionable buttons
+- Clear CTAs: Big, bold buttons with clear intent

 Trust Signals for Mobile Users

-- Include contact information in header/footer
+- Visible contact details in header/footer

-- Use professional photography
+- High-quality, localized photography

 Mobile Analytics: What to Track